vikgilmuc/szcalendar/README.md

 Room opcupancy calendar for Seminar Zentrum in Wien

 +Integration with google calendar API
-+use of touchSlider
+/*use of touchSlider
-+use of objects and prototyping
++use of objects and prototyping--> models
++only one table

+Next steps:

--problems with the table headers to be fixed
+-problems with the table headers to be fixed.
+Events and day number -Google API Authentication + get list of calendars to get events.

--problems working with 6 tables.
-It will be with one next version
+-push & pull
+-Open details.

 http://victorgil.name/test/szcalendar1/
 datei aus : https://www.google.com/calendar/embed?src=108mgf7jqqko66rarskghbldlk%40group.calendar.google.com&ctz=Europe/Berlin

 Noch in Ultra-Beta version, sorry.